rwieruch/blog_robinwieruch_content/blog/next-prisma-sqlite/index.md

 *Currently I am working on a new course called **["The Road to Next"](https://www.road-to-next.com/)** which will hopefully match the popularity of **The Road to React**.
 We will create a full-stack Next application which goes all the way from fundamental React knowledge to accessing a serverless database.
 I am more than excited to share all my knowledge about Next.js with you. **If you are interested**, check out the website and join the waitlist.*

+<LinkCollection
+  label="This tutorial is part 1 of 2 in this series." links={[
+    {
+      prefix: "Part 1:",
+      label: "Next.js with Prisma and SQLite",
+      url: "/next-prisma-sqlite/"
+    },
+    {
+      prefix: "Part 2:",
+      label: "Server Actions with Next.js",
+      url: "/next-server-actions/"
+    },
+  ]}
+/>

+<LinkCollection
+  label="This tutorial is part 1 of 2 in this series." links={[
+    {
+      prefix: "Part 1:",
+      label: "Next.js with Prisma and SQLite",
+      url: "/next-prisma-sqlite/"
+    },
+    {
+      prefix: "Part 2:",
+      label: "Authentication in Next.js",
+      url: "/next-authentication/"
+    },
+  ]}
+/>

 # Next.js: Setup

 If you don't have a Next.js application yet, you can create one on the command line: